SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ### [client-utils](https://www.npmjs.com/package/@sensenet/client-utils)

-This package contains some generic utilities - like helpers for disposable objects, a retrier, a method tracer and a simple value observer implementation - and *without and sensenet ECM dependency*, so they can be used in any project.
+This package contains some generic utilities - like helpers for disposable objects, a retrier, a method tracer and a simple value observer implementation - and *without any sensenet ECM dependencies*, so it can be used in any project.

 ### [query](https://www.npmjs.com/package/@sensenet/query)

-If you want to create type safe content queries you can do that with this package.
+If you want to create typesafe content queries you can do that with this package.
 It has a fluent API to create a query from a generic type argument.

 ### [default-content-types](https://www.npmjs.com/package/@sensenet/default-content-types)